-Thornton Plastics was started in 1955 by my Grandfather, Wayne Thornton.
+Thornton Plastics was started in 1955 by my Grandfather Wayne Thornton.
 We are in the third generation now and still continuing to grow.
 We distribute hundreds of different products and different types of plastic vials, glass vials, hinged-lid containers... anything for your plastic storage needs.
-What makes us unique from most other manufacturers, we sell to the public and are customer service is excellent.
-We are a direct manufacturer selling to the public.
-We ship any size, very small to, you know, hundreds-of-thousands of cases.
+What makes us unique from most other manufacturers?
+We sell to the public and our customer service is excellent.
+We ship any size, very small to... you know, hundreds-of-thousands of cases.
 We are constantly innovating with new products and expanding our product line.
-Our sizes range from one-eighth ounce to 6 ounces.
+Our sizes range from one-eighth ounce to 16 ounces.
 Everything is made and manufactured in the U.S.A.
 Thornton Plastics has all your solutions.
-So, give us a call, check our website and let us give you solutions to your packaging needs.
+So, give us a call, check our website, and let us give you solutions to your packaging needs.

 Uses of polystyrene, polyethylene and polypropylene plastics

-Choosing containers made of the right materials is crucial in ensuring durability and quality.
-There are many elements that make the products we manufacture.
-Plastics are used in constructing wholesale plastic vials, plastic containers and plastic cosmetic jars and, therefore, understanding the various types of plastic is essential before you buy a container.
+Choosing containers made of the right material is crucial in ensuring durability and quality.
+There are many elements that make the products Thornton manufactures and supplies quality containers.
+Plastics are used in constructing wholesale plastic vials, plastic containers and plastic cosmetic jars alike, therefore, understanding the various types of plastic is essential before you buy a container.

 1. Thermosetting plastics or thermosets- these retain their shape, and they neither bend nor return to their original shape even on heating.